-

 Reporting

-The University encourages students, employees, and community members to resolve conflicts informally and at the lowest level.
+The University encourages Students, University Officials, and other University Community members to resolve conflicts informally and at the lowest level.

 -